 Pick the right car

-Insurance for young drivers can easily cost as much as or more than the car.
-So, before you think about buying one, it’s essential you take a look at the cost of insurance as well as the price of the vehicle.
+Insurance for new drivers can easily cost as much as, or more than the car.
+Before you think about buying one, it’s essential you take a look at the cost of insurance as well as the price of the vehicle.

 Don’t get any modifications for your car

-It’s a really good idea to steer clear of upgrades like alloys and body kit as they can really drive up the cost of insurance.
+As tempting as it may be, it’s a really good idea to steer clear of upgrades like alloys and body kit, as they can really drive up the cost of insurance.

 Think (carefully!) about a higher excess